karamanolev/WhatManager2/docker/README.md

 Log in with your superuser, take a look around.

 URL depends on how you set it up.
-If you exposed the `webserver` service on TCP port 8080 in `docker-compose.yaml`, you've set up your location as /wm/ in `webserver/conf/conf.d/default.conf` and in `settings.py` you either defined `DEBUG = True` or added `'localhost'` to `ALLOWED_HOSTS`, then it should be available here:
+If you exposed the `web` service on TCP port 8080 in `docker-compose.yaml`, you've set up your location as /wm/ in `web/conf/conf.d/default.conf` and in `settings.py` you either defined `DEBUG = True` or added `'localhost'` to `ALLOWED_HOSTS`, then it should be available
+here:

 http://localhost:8080/wm/